PeteyChan/SimpleECS/README.md

 # SimpleECS
-A Simple and easy to use Entity Component System
+A Simple and easy to use C# Entity Component System

 ## Entities and Components